Gbemim/trivia-board-game-ACN/README.md

 # Trivia Board Game Backend

-This is a backend API for a Trivia Board Game, built with Node.js, TypeScript, Express, and Supabase.
+This is a backend API for a Trivia Board Game, built with Node.js, TypeScript, Express, and PostgreSQL.

 ## Overview
 - **Game Master**: Can create, update, delete, and list trivia questions; view all game sessions.